 - minutes of any meetings internally and/or with the complainant

-2.4.1.
-The nominated complaints handling member will acknowledge complaints in writing to the complainant within five working days, enclosing a copy of this Complaints Policy and Procedure Document.
+4.1 The Senior Clerk will acknowledge complaints in writing to the complainant within five working days, enclosing a copy of this Complaints Policy and Procedure Document.

 - a statement of our understanding of the complaint;